EASY 6-ingredient Lemon Garlic Orzo with Asparagus! A lovely spring side dish with a pop of fresh flavors and it only takes 20 minutes to prepare.

 Nutrition Per Serving (estimate)

 Enjoying this Lemon Asparagus Orzo?
-Feel free to check out the full “30 Minutes or Less” recipe archives on the site for more inspiration!
+Also check out these Miso-Glazed Green Beans for more inspiration!